Mushroom Atlas

 ProductExtractionVerificationServingPrice

-Real Mushrooms, Organic Lion's Mane Extract CapsulesFruiting body only, hot-water extracted, stated "never mycelium fermented grain"Guaranteed >30% beta-glucans, Purity-IQ NMR authenticity testing, third-party lab verified2 capsules daily; exact mg per capsule not published on the product page (only the beta-glucan percentage is disclosed)$34.95 for 120 capsules (60-day supply)
+Real Mushrooms, Organic Lion's Mane Extract CapsulesFruiting body only, hot-water extracted, stated "never mycelium fermented grain"Brand guarantees >30% beta-glucans, Purity-IQ NMR authenticity testing, third-party lab verified2 capsules daily; exact mg per capsule not published on the product page (only the beta-glucan percentage is disclosed)$34.95 for 120 capsules (60-day supply)

 Host Defense, Lion's Mane CapsulesMycelium grown on fermented brown rice biomass, labeled "Powered by Mushroom Mycelium"No beta-glucan percentage or third-party lab result published on the product page2 capsules daily; label states roughly 1 g of mycelium/fermented-rice biomass per serving$20.95 for 30 capsules (15-day supply)